bill-tuba/gtls-report/README.md

      ;; NOT FOUND

 ## Assumptions
-To keep things simple(r) these programs accept args not "options". some input checking was excluded - particularly `Email` (or reg-ex to check Email)
+To keep things simple(r) these programs accept "args" vs "options".

+- `Email` validation was made intentionally 'loose' (vs applying a rigorous reg-ex).

-An enumeration like ROYGBIV (all caps) seemed 'good enough' for the momemt.
+- An enumeration like ROYGBIV (all caps) applied to `FavoriteColor` seemed 'good enough' for now.

-The idea is to do some basic checks (like `DateOfBirth`) and bail out if its invalid.
+- `DateOfBirth` is parse-checked but it is know it is possible to 'fool' the parser with garbage data.

-It was assumed all of the fields are mandatory.
+- It was also assumed all of the fields are mandatory.

 POST can return Location Header data but since individually POSTed data is not retrievable directly, the response Location